Melvin Newbern

 Melvin Newbern (born June 11, 1967) is an American former National Basketball Association (NBA) player with the Detroit Pistons.
 He played in 33 games in the 1992 season for the team, averaging 3.6 points per game.
-Born in Toledo, Ohio, Newbern played collegiately for the Minnesota Golden Gophers.
+Born in Toledo, Ohio, Newbern played college basketball for the Minnesota Golden Gophers.

+In addition to his time in the NBA, Newbern played six seasons in the Continental Basketball Association (CBA).
+In 263 total games for 11 different teams, he averaged 18.2 points per game.